dvci/ddcc-compliance-testing-framework/README.md

 #### Submit Health Event

 This transaction submits a Health Event Request consisting of a batch Bundle of [Parameters](https://worldhealthorganization.github.io/ddcc/StructureDefinition-DDCCGenerateHealthCertificateParameters.html) for the [Generate Health Certificate Operation](https://worldhealthorganization.github.io/ddcc/OperationDefinition-DDCC-QuestionnaireResponse-generateHealthCertificate.html).
 The transaction returns a Submit Health Event Response consisting of a batch-response FHIR Bundle.
-To learn more about this transaction, refer to the [Submit Health Event workflow in the WHO specification](https://worldhealthorganization.github.io/ddcc/transactions.html#submit-health-event).
+To learn more about this transaction, refer to the [Submit Health Event workflow in the WHO DDCC:VS Implementation Guide](https://worldhealthorganization.github.io/ddcc/transactions.html#submit-health-event).

 The following assertions are made for this transaction: